quixio/quix-samples/shell/kafka-connect-source/README.md

 # Kafka Connect Source

-[This project](https://github.com/quixio/quix-samples/tree/main/shell/kafka-connect-source) shows you how to install any Kafka Connect source connector using its Confluent Hub name.
+[This code sample](https://github.com/quixio/quix-samples/tree/main/shell/kafka-connect-source) shows you how to install any Kafka Connect source connector using its Confluent Hub name.

 ## How to run